 Child and Adult Care Food Program (CACFP) center sponsors receive additional reimbursement through the FDP in the form of cash in lieu of commodities which is based on the number of eligible meals served and paid along with their monthly meal reimbursement based on the federally established rate.

-United States Department of Agriculture (USDA) Food and Drug Administration
+United States Department of Agriculture (USDA) Food and Nutrition Service (FNS)

-In-person training requests can be made by contacting the Utah State Board of Education (USBE) Child Nutrition Program.
+Food Distribution Programs (FDP) training is available throughout the year.
+Sponsors are invited to participate.
+In-person training requests can be made by contacting the Utah State Board of Education Child Nutrition Program.

 Sponsors are required to complete an annual review of storage facilities used for USDA Foods no later than June 30.

 Federal Register: Volume 83, Number 145: Food Distribution Program: Value of Donated Foods from July 1, 2018 Through June 30, 2017

 School Year 2019 per meal rate: